Asthma is a common lung condition that can affect your child's breathing.

 These inhalers prevent your child’s symptoms from appearing and reduce the risk of long-term problems.
 Most use a small dose of steroids.

 Preventer inhalers work gradually over time.
-They won't relieve sudden attacks.
+They will not relieve sudden attacks.

-Your child should use their preventer inhaler every day or it won't work.
+Your child should use their preventer inhaler every day, even if they are well, or it will not work.

-Your GP or GP practice nurse will show you how to use the inhaler and may give you an asthma action plan, which explains what to do during an asthma attack.
+Your GP or GP nurse will show you how to use the inhaler.
+They may give you an asthma action plan.
+This explains what to do during an asthma attack.

 Face masks and spacer devices